TULiberalArts/Religion/pages/home.md

 ---
 title: Home
+permalink: /
-meta-description: >-
+description: >-
   Study religion at Temple University.
 We offer courses in all major religions, with an emphasis on the comparison and intersection of their traditions.
-meta-keywords: >-
-  department of religion, comparative religion, temple university, buddhist studies, islamic studies, christian studies
+keywords: 'department of religion, comparative religion, temple university, buddhist studies, islamic studies, christian studies'
-permalink: /
 layout: home
 feature: false
 feature-title: null
-feature-body: null
 feature-image: null
+feature-body: >-
 published: true
 ---
 ## Why Study Religion in College?